Networkeng93/booknotes/system-design/system-design-interview/chapter13/README.md

 These services sit behind a load-balancer, which distributes requests across a set of service replicas.

-The service discovery service, in particular, is interesting and will be discussed more in-depth in the deep dive.
+The service discovery service, in particular, is interesting its primary job is to give the client a list of DNS host names of chat servers that the client could connect to.

 ### Stateful Service
 The only stateful service is our chat service.
 It is stateful as it maintain a persistent connection with clients which connect to it.